 How do successful content marketers measure success?

 The most successful content marketers, in addition to creating engaging content that consumers love, are focused on running content programs that drive real business results.
 While it’s possible to view content success through the lens of standard online traffic analytics, it’s even more enlightening and powerful to judge success by calculating the actual return on your content.
-Here’s a handy calculator to determine the return on your own content.

 What does content marketing have to do with native advertising?